dankelley/oce/inst/joss/paper.md

-We thank the many users who have helped with `oce` development over the years, by finding bugs, suggesting new features, and providing us with manufacturers' documentation about data formats used by various oceanographic instruments.
+We thank the many users who have helped with `oce` development over the years, by finding bugs, suggesting new features, and providing us with manufacturers' documentation about data formats for various oceanographic instruments.

 # References